Hello and Welcome to the Butler School of Music at the University of Texas at Austin!

 Walk in appointments are best suited to quick questions, picking up or turning in forms, and, of course, urgent questions.
 If you can anticipate that your questions will require opening of your academic record or a larger amount of time, then you should schedule an appointment through email or phone.

-Appointments with Mrs. Rose Yurcina, Undergraduate Advisor can be scheduled for any time listed below.
+Appointments with Mrs. Rose Yurcina, Undergraduate Advisor can be scheduled for times listed above.

 The College of Fine Arts is a Mandatory Advising college, meaning that students must meet with their advisor every semester prior to registration.